 Nutritional Value of Salad Mix of Sprouting Seeds

-- The sprouting seeds of radishes are rich in glucoraphanin that have great fighting free radical cell properties.
+Sprouting Seeds of Radishes are rich in glucoraphanin that has great properties.
 The content of glucoraphanin in seeds decreases with the development of the plant.
 Radish sprouts have a high content of nutrients, particularly vitamins (A, B, B2, C) and minerals (iron, potassium, magnesium, phosphorus, and sodium).
-Red radish sprouts contain 15% of protein and positively affect eyesight and digestion.
+Red radish sprouts contain 15% of protein.